Each expression simplifies to a constant, a single function, or a... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Trigonometric identities are equations that involve trigonometric functions and are true for all values of the variables involved.
-Fundamental identities, such as the Pythagorean identities, reciprocal identities, and quotient identities, serve as the foundation for simplifying trigonometric expressions.
-Understanding these identities is crucial for manipulating and simplifying expressions like 'cot t tan t'.
+Fundamental trigonometric identities are equations involving trigonometric functions that are true for all values of the variable where the functions are defined.
+These include reciprocal identities, Pythagorean identities, and co-function identities.
+Utilizing these identities allows for the simplification of complex trigonometric expressions into more manageable forms.

 Recommended video: